Huy-Ngo/acanban/docs/source/meth/implementation/security.rst

 If the username or email is taken, the controller should inform so to the user.

-.. uml:: register-exist-mail.puml
+.. uml:: uml/register-exist-mail.puml
    :caption: Analysis sequence diagram
       for the alternative flow of the registration process where the mail is taken
    :name: reg-exist-email

-.. uml:: register-exist-username.puml
+.. uml:: uml/register-exist-username.puml
    :caption: Analysis sequence diagram
       for the alternative flow of the registration process where the username is taken